saulrichardson/solstice/data/cache/FlublokPI/extracted/document.md

 risk for adverse pregnancy outcomes, including preterm labor and delivery.
 Data
 Animal
-n a developmental toxicity study, female rats were administered Flublok by intramuscular njectiontwiceprior tomating(35days and14days prior tomating) andongestationDay
+In a developmental toxicity study, female rats were administered Flublok by intramuscular injectiontwiceprior tomating(35days and14days prior tomating) andongestationDay
 6. The total dose was 0.5 mL (divided) on each occasion (a human dose is 0.5 mL).
 No vaccine-related fetal malformations or variations and no adverse effects on pre-weaning